DistrictDataLabs/yellowbrick/docs/index.md

-# Yellowbrick
+# Welcome to Yellowbrick

-A suite of visual analysis and diagnostic tools to facilitate feature selection, model selection, and parameter tuning for machine learning.
+**A suite of visual analysis and diagnostic tools to facilitate feature selection, model selection, and parameter tuning for machine learning.**

 ## Tools for feature analysis and selection

 - boxplots (box-and-whisker plots)
 - violinplots
 - histograms